5- Driving on a Quiet Street

 - Search the intersection in all directions for vehicles, pedestrians, signs, and signals.

-- When the turn is complete, let the steering wheel slide back through the hands.
+- When the turn is complete, let the steering wheel slide back through your teen’s hands.

 - Pick a new target 15–20 seconds ahead in the center of the travel path and accelerate gradually.